neuro-inc/app-llm-inference/billing-poc-docs.md

 minikube start --driver docker --container-runtime docker --gpus all --memory 10g --cpus 6
 ```

 Compile a container image based on vLLM image.
 This is needed because their image does not come with the necessary OpenTelemetry libraries.
-Note that we tried to install the exact versions in [https://github.com/vllm-project/vllm/blob/main/examples/production_monitoring/Otel.md](their documentation), but those did not export traces when using OpenTelemetry FastAPI Auto Instrumentation, so we removed the version restrictions.
+Note that we tried to install the exact versions in [their documentation](https://github.com/vllm-project/vllm/blob/main/examples/production_monitoring/Otel.md), but those did not export traces when using OpenTelemetry FastAPI Auto Instrumentation, so we removed the version restrictions.

 ```bash
 make build-minikube